catintheboxtop/secrets-detected/README.md

+What's the deal with peanuts?

+This is a project that gets mirrored to the **Public** [catintheboxtop/secrets-detected](https://github.com/catintheboxtop/secrets-detected) project on `github.com`.
+This is done via [push mirroring](https://docs.gitlab.com/ee/user/project/repository/mirror/push.html) in GitLab.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.